 The FDA also released this statement (emphasis ours):

-Formulated with no parabens, glycerin, flavors or fragrances, Natural Feel Liquid combines aloe vera, chamomile, flower extracts, fruit pectin and other plant-derived ingredients.
+Formulated with 95% certified organic ingredients and no parabens, glycerin, flavors, or fragrances, Organix Liquid combines aloe vera, chamomile, flower extracts, and other plant-derived ingredients.

-Like X Silicone liquid, this lube contains cyclomethicone and dimethicone, with the addition of coconut oil.
+Like X Silicone liquid, this silicone lubricant contains Cyclomethicone and dimethicone, with the addition of coconut oil.